ju-kl/safety-public-transportation-chicago/README.md

 ### DataAnalysis
 This script includes all analyses performed on the final dataset.

+### gridPolygonCreation
+This script creates polygons for each gridId and outputs a .shp for us to visualize the grids in Tableu and perform respective analyses.

 ### Dashboard
 This dashboard presents the visualization created based on the final dataset.